mohaseeb/beam-nuggets/README.md

 ```

 These transforms uses SqlAlchemy, and hence can be used to read/write from/to
-any database supported by SqlAlchemy.
-These transforms are tested against
+any relational database (sql database) supported by SqlAlchemy.
+These
-below databases:
+transforms has been tested against below databases:
 * Sqlite
 <!--* postgres-->
 <!--* mysql-->